 - Utilities Information (water, electrical, Internet provider, gas)

 - Personal Data (Photographs and Documents)

 - Multimedia (Videos, Music, Presentations)

 - Make sure you have your Business Assets Inventory taken.
 This includes EVERYTHING, from computer equipment to office furniture and lunchroom items and decorations.

 - Make sure you have your insurance information and phone numbers on hand

 - When you prepare your office or home for a disaster:

 - Shut down your computer and turn off your monitor.
 You should also turn off any peripherals, such as printers and external drives.

 - Unplug the power cords from all devices.
 The area may lose power during a storm.
 Surges can happen when power is restored.
-Unplugging from the wall will help insure the devices will be protected.
+Unplugging from the wall will help ensure the devices will be protected.

 - Unplug the network cable going to your computer, as well as your printer (networked printers only).
-Lightning can send voltage through these lines, possibly damaging your network cards.
+Lightning can send voltage through these lines, possibly damaging your network cards

 - After ensuring all devices have been unplugged, cover your computers with a plastic bag.
 Wrap all equipment up in plastic and ensure they are off of the ground in a safe place.
 One way to do this is by placing the equipment on a sturdy table (to prevent flood water from ruining them), and then placing another sturdy piece of furniture on top (protecting the equipment from falling debris).